botgram/botgram/docs/message.md

  - `msg.user` is an alias to `msg.chat` if the message was sent on a user (private) chat, not present otherwise.

+ - `msg.queued` returns `true` if the message was sent while the bot was not running.

 ## Text